Working around module name collisions

 It is certainly intended that one should be able to load both modules in the same art job.
 If this is not in fact possible, this is a bug and should be rectified.

-#3 Updated by Christopher Green almost 6 years ago
+#3 Updated by Christopher Green about 6 years ago

 - Status changed from Assigned to Feedback